JGPTech/EchoKey/README.md

 EchoKey is a novel mathematical framework designed to analyze, control, and optimize complex systems.
 It draws inspiration from diverse fields like quantum mechanics, fractal geometry, and chaos theory, integrating concepts such as cyclicity, recursion, fractality, synergy, and outlier management.
 This framework provides a powerful toolkit for understanding and predicting the behavior of intricate systems across various domains.

+At its core, EchoKey is built on the belief that physics and complex systems are accessible to anyone with a curious mind, a willingness to ask questions, and the dedication to put in the hours.
+We see inquiry as a universal skill—not the domain of a select few—and EchoKey exists as both a toolset and an invitation: to explore, to challenge, and to discover.

 ## Core Principles of EchoKey:

 *   **Cyclicity:** Recognizes the inherent periodicity and repetitive patterns in many systems.